LajosCseppento/hello-react/03-react-keycloak/README.md

 # hello-react / 03-react-keycloak

 Authentication with React, prototype of the new YCC stack (but no DB).
-[This guide](https://medium.com/devops-dudes/secure-front-end-react-js-and-back-end-node-js-express-rest-api-with-keycloak-daf159f0a94e) and [this one](https://www.section.io/engineering-education/keycloak-react-app) were a big help.
+[This guide](https://medium.com/devops-dudes/secure-front-end-react-js-and-back-end-node-js-express-rest-api-with-keycloak-daf159f0a94e) and [this one](https://www.section.io/engineering-education/keycloak-react-app) were a big help to start, but Googling, reading documentation, inspecting third-party source code and trying out many things were also essential.
+And of course it was great fun to finally be back to web!

 Components: